- Refer a patient to a specialist

 • Urinary problems.

-• Going to a therapist or psychologist for counseling is a good way to get help in managing mood swings.
-The medical professional will be able to guide on how to counter the effects that hormonal imbalance is causing on the body.
+• Going to a therapist or psychologist for counseling is an excellent way to get help managing mood swings.
+The medical professional will be able to guide you on how to counter the effects that hormonal imbalance is causing on the body.

 • An unorthodox but possibly helpful treatment to reduce menopause symptoms can be hypnosis.
 Hypnosis manages to ease hot flashes and sweating during menopause.

 • Hormone therapy or Estrogen therapy is another effective method to help relieve the symptom of hot flashes.
-However, it is not okay for many women to undergo it even if it works for others.
-This is because it includes risks such as significantly affecting the body’s cardiovascular functions as well as a woman’s breasts.
-It would be a wise decision to first consult a doctor before going for any treatment.
+However, it is not okay for many women to undergo it, even if it works for others.
+This is because it includes risks such as significantly affecting the body's cardiovascular functions and a woman's breasts.
+Therefore, it would be wise to consult a doctor before going for any treatment.

 • Certain medicines can help reduce and ease the pain of vaginal dryness.
 These medicines could be in the form of a cream or tablet.
-The treatment allows for a little bit of estrogen to enter the body and relieve vaginal dryness.
-By doing this, not only will the dryness be reduced, but any discomfort felt during sex or urination will also be taken care of.
+The treatment allows a little estrogen to enter the body and relieve vaginal dryness.
+By doing this, the dryness will be reduced, and any discomfort felt during sex or urination will also be taken care of.

 • Another treatment plan to consider in relieving menopause symptoms would be a certain kind of light anti-depressants.
-These could possibly aid in easing hot flashes for those who cannot undergo hormone therapy, as well as help, manage any mood disorder being experienced.
+These could aid in easing hot flashes for those who cannot undergo hormone therapy and help manage any mood disorder being experienced.

-• It is also important to know that certain foods might trigger certain menopause symptoms, and it is best to avoid them and instead try to maintain a healthy diet as much as possible.
-Some foods have been known to trigger hot flashes, sweating, and mood swings amongst many women.
-For example, caffeine, alcohol, and, in general, foods that are spicy or sugary may serve as a trigger for the symptoms.
+• It is also essential to know that certain foods might trigger specific menopause symptoms, and it is best to avoid them and instead try to maintain a healthy diet as much as possible.
+Some foods have triggered many women's hot flashes, sweating, and mood swings.
+For example, caffeine, alcohol, and, in general, foods that are spicy or sugary may trigger the symptoms.

-• Interestingly, eating foods that are high in phytoestrogens helps relieve many menopause symptoms, especially hot flashes.
+• Interestingly, eating foods high in phytoestrogens helps relieve many menopause symptoms and scorching flashes.
 This is because phytoestrogens have similar effects to that of estrogen on the body.

 • Herbal remedies or natural supplements are also a possible treatment plan that could be followed.
 For example, the herb black cohosh has proven to have relieving effects for hot flashes.
-However, it is crucial to note that natural remedies do not have enough evidence backing them up, so they might not have any significant effect on easing menopause symptoms.
+However, it is crucial to note that natural remedies do not have enough evidence backing them up, so they might not significantly ease menopause symptoms.

-Before deciding on any treatment plan to follow, it is always best to first consult a medical practitioner who can successfully guide in the right direction.
+Before deciding on any treatment plan, it is always best to consult a medical practitioner who can successfully guide you in the right direction.